 Microsrosoft recognizer has improved during this time period - on the 44 benchmark files it is now on average better than Google Enhanced (in the chart we retained ordering from the June test).
 The single bad outlier in Google Enhanced results does alone not account for the better average WER on the Microsoft on this data set.

 Google Standard is still very bad and we will likely stop reporting on it in detail in our future comparisons.

 Results from the benchmark on 20 new files.

 The audio from the 20-file rev.ai test is not as challenging as some of the files in the 44-file benchmark set.
-Consequently the results are on average better, and the ranking of the recognizers also changes.
+Consequently the results are on average better but the ranking of the recognizers does not change.

 Combined results on 44+20 files